901D3/candlexyrherris/README.md

 # Candlexyrherris

-## A web-based reimplementation of Sonic Candle with enhanced stuff
+## A web-based faithful reimplementation of Sonic Candle with enhanced features

 This is just an experiment version of candlexyehrris, expect it to see bugs and unstable stuff...